marco-luzzara/marco-luzzara.github.io/docs/_posts/2025-10-22-configure-ubuntu-cloud-init.md

 Cloud-init is always executed as root, so you do not need to prepend `sudo` to the commands.
 For this reason, the `runcmd` scripts have been adapted to modify the default user (1000) environment.

 The `write_files` section can be used to write/append content to a file, such as `~/.bash_aliases`, which contains custom aliases.
-Make sure to set the correct `owner` and `path`, which depends on the default user.
+Make sure to set the adapt the `owner` and `path` according to the default user name. `defer: true` is important because it allows to

+> Defer writing the file until ‘final’ stage, after users were created, and packages were installed.

+If in the cloud-init logs (`/var/log/cloud-init.log`) you see a message like `Skipping module named cc_write_files, no/empty 'write_files' key in configuration`, try removing the `defer` option.

+---

-Finally, you can install them with:
+Finally, you can run cloud-init modules with:

 ```bash
 # Install the apt repositories